 This is a super common question we get from authors, though it’s rarely phrased this directly.
 Author fear is expressed in so many different ways, but it almost always breaks down to “I’m afraid I’m going to look stupid.”

-This is the biggest unspoken fear that I believe every author has is that they will embarrass themselves.
+The biggest unspoken fear that almost every author has is that they will embarrass themselves.
 Literally every author we’ve ever worked with—without exception—has had some version of this fear.

 If you have this fear—or any other—you should tell us.
 We are experts at helping authors understand their fears and work through them.
 This piece explains part of what we do, but it is only a slice.
 We take the fears and emotions of our authors very, very seriously, as they are core to the experience of writing a book.

 That depends on how you intend to make your money back.
 The best way to make money on a book is to look at it as an investment that leads to other profitable opportunities, and not book sales.